ram2510/python-Automate/README.md

 ## Automated emails
 What I wanted to do was automate the task of sending email with same content(body,subject) to more than one people and with a image as a attachment so i created 3 programs for this task.
+Please rember to change the directory according to your pwd if you use my code
 ### project5.py
 (This was my project no 5 hence the name)